Checkpoint Docs

 Token Storage

-Agents should store access tokens and refresh tokens securely.
+Agents should store access tokens, refresh tokens, and delegation tokens securely.
 Never expose tokens in client-side code or logs.

 Next Steps